 2. Structure and Functioning of the Board of Directors: The board of directors is qualified and adequately structured to oversee the strategy, management, and performance of the company.

 3. Control Environment: The company’s internal control system, internal audit function, risk management system (including an environmental and social management system), and compliance function are sufficient to ensure sound stewardship of the company’s assets, effectiveness of operations, accuracy in reporting, and compliance with policies, procedures, laws, and regulations.

 4. Disclosure and Transparency: The company’s financial and nonfinancial disclosures are a relevant, faithful, and timely representation of material events to shareholders and other stakeholders.

-5. Treatment of Minority Shareholders: The company’s minority shareholders’ rights are not inadequate or abused, and other stakeholders are treated equitably.
+5. Treatment of Minority Shareholders: The company’s minority shareholders’ rights are adequate and not abused, and other stakeholders are treated equitably.

-6. Governance of Stakeholder Engagement: The company’s governance of stakeholder engagement is inadequate, particularly oversight over stakeholder mapping, stakeholder engagement policy and grievance mechanisms.
+6. Governance of Stakeholder Engagement: The company’s governance of stakeholder engagement is adequate, particularly oversight over stakeholder mapping, stakeholder engagement policy and grievance mechanisms.

 The main tool of the IFC CG Methodology is the CG Progression Matrix, which is organized by four levels of company maturity and complexity and emphasizes the importance placed on ongoing improvements in a company’s governance practices, graduating from basic to intermediate to advanced.

 Level 1: Basic CG practices that the company should develop and adopt.
 Level 1 likely reflects newly formed or young companies, or those developing an environmental, social, and governance (ESG) agenda from the beginning.